julambl75/LAS-ChemicalProcessSafety-EthyleneOxidation/README.txt

 # Table 2

-The table_2_short_names/ folder contains a text file explaining the short names of Table 2 in detail; these will also be clarified in the final paper.
+The table_2_short_names/ folder contains a README file explaining the short names of Table 2 in detail; these will also be clarified in the final paper.